matsarj/matsarj.github.io/_projects/PredictingRunOrPass.md

 The purpose of this project is to implement some machine learning algorithms to try and predict whether a team will run or pass on second down, using the 2015 NFL Play-By-Play dataset. <a href = "https://github.com/matsarj/matsarj.github.io/blob/master/projects/PredictingRunOrPass/PredictingRunOrPass.html"> Here</a> is a link to the relevant jupyter notebook.

-Before applying any sophisticated techniques, we considered a couple of basic prediction strategies.
+Before applying any sophisticated techniques, we consider a couple of basic prediction strategies.
 One such strategy is to simply always choose pass, since teams choose to pass on second down 58% of the time.
 On the other hand, if it is second and short, teams tend to run more than pass, as the following graphic shows.

 <img src = '/projects/PredictingRunOrPass/pies.png' style = "background:white; border: 2px solid black; width:85%; height:auto;"/>

-This suggests that we could get a decent prediction by choosing run when it is second down with five yards or fewer to go, and pass otherwise.
+This suggests that we can get a decent prediction by choosing run when it is second down with five yards or fewer to go, and pass otherwise.
 Indeed, this results in a 62.6% accuracy when tested against our dataset.
 Our goal is to try to beat these simple predictions using machine learning techniques.

 First we must prepare our data.
-It will be convenient to limit ourselves to two features for our predictions.
+It is convenient to limit ourselves to two features for our predictions.
 By doing this, we may easily visualize our results by plotting them in the xy-plane.
-We use the sklearn method SelectKBest (with k = 2 here) to choose the best two features from our dataset.
+We use the sklearn method SelectKBest to choose the best two features from our dataset.

 <img src = '/projects/PredictingRunOrPass/Feature_Selection.png' style = "background:white; border: 2px solid black; width:50%; height:auto;"/>

 Based on these results, we choose the number of yards to go for a first down, as well as score differential, as the two features we will be using for our predictions.
 Next we separate our data into two subsets.
 Namely, we have a training subset consisting of 80% of the data, and a testing subset consisting of the other 20%.
-Here we plot the testing data with run in red and pass in blue, first with the actual play calls and then with our naive prediction.
+Here is a plot the testing data, with run in red and pass in blue.
+The first plot represents the actual play calls and the second is our naive prediction.

 <img src = '/projects/PredictingRunOrPass/second_downs.png' style = "background:white; border: 2px solid black; width:70%; height:auto;"/>